I get a lot of people asking about lying, so I’ve decided to dig a little deeper into how we can stop lying.

 Lying can become part of your identity

-Even when you think you are the best liar, there are people out there that know you are lying.
+Even when you think you are the best liar, there are people out there who will know you are lying.
 When you lie, your behaviour and patterns also change, and as you build your web of lies, your lying becomes more and more transparent to others as there is little consistency in your stories and actions.

 This is an important question because lying usually means that you care about what others think of you.
 You lie to create a more interesting or impressive life for yourself.